torqueforge/rentpath-2015-april/outline_day_2.md

   BottleNumber.new(number).action(number)

 Then remove remove the method arguments one at a time, using a default of `self.number`.
+This will get rid of all the bottle_number args.

+#### Factory method in Bottles

+Create the factory method.
 In Bottles, add:
 `bottle_number_for(number)` to return `BottleNumber.new(number)`

+Use the factory method.
 In Bottles#verse add:
 `bottle_number = bottle_number_for(number)`

 and replace calls one at at time until forced to: